 The crew sits in a pressurized compartment near the aircraft’s centerline, slightly forward of the wing’s leading edge.
 Windows are carefully designed to minimize radar reflection while providing adequate visibility.
 The distinctive “sawtooth” pattern visible on the B-2’s forward surface includes the cockpit windows, their angular design serving both structural and stealth purposes.

-Early flying wing designs, including Northrop’s YB-49 from the 1940s, struggled with cockpit placement.
-The B-2’s designers solved these challenges through advanced computer-aided design and materials that allow the cockpit to blend into the overall airframe while maintaining crew survivability and visibility.
+That’s what makes the B-2 cockpit endearing to us aviation enthusiasts — early flying wing designs struggled with cockpit placement, but B-2’s designers solved these challenges through advanced computer-aided design and materials that allow the cockpit to blend into the overall airframe.

 Two-Person Crew Configuration

 The B-2 is operated by a pilot and mission commander sitting side-by-side.
-This minimal crew size—remarkable for an aircraft of this complexity and mission profile—reflects decades of automation advancement and careful human factors engineering.
+This minimal crew size — remarkable for an aircraft of this complexity — reflects decades of automation advancement and careful human factors engineering.

-The Pilot sits in the left seat and handles aircraft control, navigation, and communications.
+The Pilot sits in the left seat handling aircraft control, navigation, and communications.
 Primary instruments include four color multi-function displays showing flight data, navigation, terrain, and system status.

-The Mission Commander occupies the right seat and manages weapons systems, defensive systems, and tactical decision-making.
+The Mission Commander occupies the right seat managing weapons systems, defensive systems, and tactical decision-making.
 Their displays focus on threat assessment, target data, and weapons management.

-Both crew members can perform the other’s essential functions if necessary—a critical redundancy for missions that may last 40+ hours with aerial refueling.
+Probably should have led with this section, honestly — both crew members can perform the other’s essential functions if necessary.
+A critical redundancy for missions that may last 40+ hours with aerial refueling.

 The Glass Cockpit

 The B-2 was one of the first military aircraft to employ a fully integrated “glass cockpit” with digital displays replacing traditional analog instruments.
-This approach has since become standard across military and commercial aviation, but in the 1980s when the B-2 was designed, it represented cutting-edge technology.
+This approach has since become standard, but in the 1980s when the B-2 was designed, it represented cutting-edge technology.

 Each crew position features: